sampersand/ruby-0.49/README.md

 ## Reading `CHANGELOG` and friends
 It's in EUC-JP encoding.
 You can convert via `iconv -f EUC-JP -t UTF-8 input_filename`; I then pasted it into Google translate to read it.

+## Known issues
+- You can't use `Kernel#class` --- that should be a bugfix i need to do